Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/development-plan/schedule.md

 ## Milestone Demo 1

-F: Discord bot sets up the channel with preset Categories, Text Channels, Voice channels, and Roles
+* Discord bot sets up the channel with preset Categories, Text Channels, Voice channels, and Roles

-R: Assigns the owner of the Discord the educator role
+    * Assigns the owner of the Discord the educator role

-R: Allows students to pick their sections within the "role" text channel
+    * Allows students to pick their sections within the "role" text channel

-R: When the bot joins the discord server, it automatically sets up seperate channels for the users
+    * When the bot joins the discord server, it automatically sets up seperate channels for the users

-R: Educator can use !ta command to give users the Assistant role
+    * Educator can use !ta command to give users the Assistant role

-F: Educator uses the !syllabus command to upload the syllabus to the dsicord server
+* Educator uses the !syllabus command to upload the syllabus to the dsicord server

-R: Bot reads the pdf file attachment with the !syllabus command
+    * Bot reads the pdf file attachment with the !syllabus command

-R: Bot parses through the PDF to print a text version of the syllabus to discord
+    * Bot parses through the PDF to print a text version of the syllabus to discord

-F: Help command for users to know how certain commands work
+* Help command for users to know how certain commands work

-R: Discord command for !help with optional arguments
+    * Discord command for !help with optional arguments

-R: If an argument is given, it returns the syntax for that argument
+    * If an argument is given, it returns the syntax for that argument

-F: Poll command used by users to create polls for users to vote through reactions
+* Poll command used by users to create polls for users to vote through reactions

-R: The command itself implemented within the bot
+    * The command itself implemented within the bot

-R: Takes two required and more optional arguments for each option
+    * Takes two required and more optional arguments for each option

-R: The bot reacts to the poll it creates so the users can click on each reaction
+    * The bot reacts to the poll it creates so the users can click on each reaction

 ## Milestone Demo 2

-F: Educator can create content for the classroom such as Assignments, Quizzes, and Discussions
+* Educator can create content for the classroom such as Assignments, Quizzes, and Discussions

-R: !assignment command available to educators
+    * !assignment command available to educators

-R: !quiz command available to educators
+    * !quiz command available to educators

-R: !discussion command available to educators
+    * !discussion command available to educators

-F: Educators can start lectures within the Discord voice channel
+* Educators can start lectures within the Discord voice channel

-R: attendance command used to track which students attended the lecture
+    * attendance command used to track which students attended the lecture

-R: command to announce to the discord server that a lecture is about to start
+    * command to announce to the discord server that a lecture is about to start

 ## Milestone Demo 3

-F: Students can submit classroom work such as Assigmnets, Quizzes, and Discussions
+* Students can submit classroom work such as Assigmnets, Quizzes, and Discussions

-R: !submit command for assignments
+    * !submit command for assignments

-R: !start command for quizzes
+    * !start command for quizzes

-F: Teachers can look at the work students submitted and grade them
+* Teachers can look at the work students submitted and grade them

-R: !grade command for educators
+    * !grade command for educators

-R: !grades command for students to check their grade
+    * !grades command for students to check their grade

+## Milestone Demo FINAL

+* The bot can join multiple servers without conflicts between servers

+    * Database is set up in a way to avoid conflicts

+* Polished UI

+    * All bot responses look professional with no spelling/grammar errors

+* All testing commands removed